Polight/lego/README.md

 # LEGO: Modern Web-Components

+LEGO (_Lightweight Embedded Gluten-free Objects_) is a base class that you extend and provide you with methods to use ♻️ reactive and 🏡 **native web-components** that are easy to digest 🌱 for your browser.

 ## Native Web-Components?

 Yes, you write native HTML, CSS and JS and create a native web-components [W3C](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium) compliant.